MatteoBattilana/rpi-co2-mq135-mqtt/README.md

 ----

 # Connection
 Raspberry doesn't have ADC.
-So we need ADS1115 (Analog-to-Digital Converter) between sensor's analogue output and rpi.
+So we need ADS1115 or MCP3428 (Analog-to-Digital Converter) between sensor's analogue output and rpi.

 # MQ135 (Gas Sensor)